Ashuzaildar/Falcon9/README.md

 Several machine learning algorithms are employed to learn the patterns of past Falcon 9 launch data to produce predictive models that can be used to predict the outcome of a Falcon 9 launch.
 The predictive model produced by decision tree algorithm performed the best among the 4 machine learning algorithms employed.

-~ Project created in January 2022 ~
+~ Project created in October 2022 by Ashutosh Sharma ~